Person of day - 22 MAY 2023

 He won tournaments in Oberwart in 1994, Noyabrsk in 1995, Ubeda in 1999, Deizisau in 2001, Furth in 2002, Bad Wiessee in 2002, Trieste in 2005, Reggio Emilia in 2006, Hamburg in 2007, Vlissingen in 2011, Zenden in 2011 and Hamburg in 2014.
 In addition, he has won multiple club championships.
 At the peak of his career, Landa’s rating reached 2678.

-He has been a FIDE senior-trainer since 2011.
-He has become one of Germany’s leading trainers, renowned for his wide-ranging theoretical erudition.
+In 2011, he became a FIDE Senior Trainer.
+He was one of Germany’s leading coaches, renowned for his wide-ranging theoretical erudition.
 For a long time, he worked with his national team’s leader, Arkadij Naiditsch, as well as helping Alexandra Kosteniuk, Russian champion Evgeny Alekseev, talented Italian player Daniele Vocaturo and training the Iranian national team and Kazakh female national team.

 He was one of the first to offer concrete suggestions to fight cheaters, which earned him a place in FIDE and ACP’s anti-cheating commission, where he played a notable role in exposing several cheaters.
 He wrote a popular two-volume Textbook on Chess Strategy with grandmaster Konstantin Sakaev for the Russian Chess Federation.